-If it is almost time for the next dose, skip the dose that was missed and take the next dose when meant to.
+If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

-Do not take a double dose to make up for the dose that was missed.
+Do not take a double dose to make up for the dose you missed.

-Otherwise, take it as soon as you remember, and then go back to taking the medicine as normally.
+Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.